close up of nettle (Urtica diotica) leaves

 Nettle (Urtica dioica) is one of the most mineral-dense herbs available:

-Traditional use: Anemia, osteoporosis prevention, arthritis, hair and nail health, allergies.
+Traditional use: Anaemia, osteoporosis prevention, arthritis, hair and nail health, allergies.

 What you need: